TCP/IP

 udp

-, there is no connection atudp
+Unlike tcp, there is no connection atudpudp, and also

 no handshake.
-It is called udp
+It is called udp aconnectionless protocol.

-and is therefore faster for it
+udp has less overhead thantcp and is therefore faster for it

-does not check or packet either
+forwarding of data.
+But udp does not check or packet either

 does arrive.
-As an udp
+As an udp pack, its destination is not

 you have lost it.